 - Optionally choose to change the rendering style of your map.

 Tip:In the Contents pane, hover over the added layer and click the Change Style button.

 - Click Save and save your map.
 Your map information is stored within your named user's content.
 You can always come back to it using the same account you used to log in.

 The ArcGIS platform provides several options for creating web apps and customizing web maps to showcase your design and functionality.
 These options vary in functional purpose as well as in effort, depending on your preferences and experience.
 The configurable apps and app builders are designed for a nondeveloper audience and enable you to build apps with just a few clicks.
-The ArcGIS web APIs and SDKs are geared toward developers and those who want to extend apps beyond out-of-the box functionality.
+Other available options such as the ArcGIS Web APIs and SDKs are geared toward developers and those who want to extend apps beyond out-of-the box functionality.

 For more about these and other options, see the Configurable Apps & App Builders topics on the ArcGIS for Developers site.

-- With your map open in Map Viewer, click Share.
+- With your map open in the portal's map viewer, click Share.

 - Click Create a Web App.